Capture or Escape of a Photon at a Black Hole: as a trajectory r(t) and as a path r(φ)

 The original ODEs of a photon trajectory r(t) are

-Remark 1: Two ODEs for the same r(t).
+Remark 1: The " ± " ODEs for r(t).
 The ODE (2) for r contains the square root in the right-hand side with double signs representing the two branches of the complex square root.
 Despite that, the solution r(t) is a single holomorphic solution of these ODEs.

 The two branches in the right-hand side represent the decreasing and increasing segments of the same solution r(t).
-During attempt of escape from inside out, r(t) increases satisfying ODE (2) with "+"sign until possibly reaching the maximum, after which r(t) decreases satisfying ODE (2) with "–"sign.
-During approach from infinity, r(t) decreases satisfying ODE (2) with "–"sign, until possibly reaching the minimum, after which r(t) increases satisfying ODE (2) with "+"sign.
+Moving outbound in area B, r(t) increases satisfying ODE (2) with "+"sign until possibly reaching the maximum, after which r(t) decreases satisfying ODE (2) with ""sign.
+Moving inbound in area A, r(t) decreases satisfying ODE (2) with ""sign, until possibly reaching the minimum, after which r(t) increases satisfying ODE (2) with "+"sign.

 Remark 4: When to switch the sign.
 The solution r(t) may have an extremal point where r'(t) = 0 because the under-the-root expression turns into zero.
 If this is the case, r'(t) in (2) must change the sign going over this point.
 This translates into the necessity to switch the sign at the square root, both branches of which represent the same holomorphic solution r(t).
 An attempt to integrate ODE (2) with the Taylo method over this extremal point would fail, but we will integrate a regular ODE (3) instead.

-Theorem 1: The ODE (2) has two types of special stationary solutions:
+Theorem 1: The ODE (2) (or ODE (3)) has two families of special solutions:

-2. For any point (r = 3GM, φ) with b = bcrit and φ arbitrary, r = const = 3GM, r' = 0, satisfies the ODE presenting the circular orbit.
+b) For any point (r = 3GM, φ) with b = bcrit and φ arbitrary, the exceptional solution r = const = 3GM, r' = 0, satisfies ODE (2) representing the circular solution coinciding with the circular orbit.

-Proof: It's easy to see that this system has a stationary motionless solution r ≡ 2GM= const and φ = const – a point on the horizon.
-At this point, for an observer in a remote inertial lab, the photon will be perceived as motionless, and the time stopped.
-Any solution touching the horizon would hit into a point of no motion.
-If the numeric integration were infinitely accurate, we would see just that r(t) → 2GM, and (1 – 2GM/r) → 0 always remaining positive.
+Proof: (a) It's easy to see that this system has a stationary motionless solution r ≡ 2GM and φ ≡ const, representing any point on the horizon.
+At any such point, for an observer in a remote inertial lab, the photon will be perceived as motionless, and the time stopped.
+Any solution approaching the horizon would asymptotically approach such a point.
+If the numeric integration were infinitely accurate, we would see just that r(t) → 2GM and (1 2GM/r) → 0 while always remaining positive.
 However, due to inevitable rounding errors and finite number of digits, at certain step the parenthesis gets negative so that the further integration evolves into a numerical artefact with radius r increasing (making no physical sense).
-This is the first type of special solution.
+This is the first family of special solutions.

-Now consider the under-the-root expression in the formula (1).
-For b = bcrit = 3GM√3 and r = 3GM the under-the-root expression turns into zero, proving the case (2). ■
+(b) Now consider the under-the-root expression in ODE (2).
+For b = bcrit = 3GM√3 and r ≡ 3GM, the under-the-root expression turns into identical zero, proving the case (2). ■

 See here for more theorems concerning these ODEs and their solutions.